oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ```
 SD-CLAIMS = (
     CLAIM-NAME: DIGEST-DERIVATION(SALT, CLAIM-VALUE)
-)
+)*
 ```

-When an HMAC or another type of digest derivation function is used for digest derivation, a secret cryptographic key or other cryptographic secret is used instead of a salt value.
+When an HMAC or another type of derivation function is used for digest calculation, a secret cryptographic key or other cryptographic secret is used instead of a salt value.
 However, the term "salt" is used throughout this document for brevity.

 `SD-CLAIMS` can also be nested deeper to capture more complex objects, as will be shown later.